 Lyme disease is a complex disease that can be highly difficult to diagnose.
-Reliable diagnostic tests are not yet available which leaves many—patients and physicians alike—relying on the clinical symptoms of Lyme disease: discovery of a tick on the skin, determination of a tick from an endemic area, a bull’s eye rash, and possibly joint pain.
+Reliable diagnostic tests are not yet available which leaves many—patients and physicians alike—relying on the clinical symptoms of Lyme disease.

 1. Lyme disease is a nationwide problem

 Contrary to popular belief, Lyme disease is not just an "East Coast" problem.
 In fact, in the last ten years, ticks known to carry Lyme disease have been identified in all 50 states and worldwide.
 Although the black legged tick is considered the traditional source of Lyme disease, new tick species such as the Lonestar tick and a pacific coast tick, have been found to carry Borrelia burgdorferi, the corkscrew-shaped bacterium that causes Lyme disease.
 Wisconsin is a known endemic state for Lyme disease.